 While one recognizes the obvious racism of a society which regarded white people as inherently superior, for a present day boxing fan to actually understand the climate of fear and hatred attending this racial tinderbox of a fight is inherently difficult.
 In acknowledging this disconnect, it is still remarkable to contemplate Jack Johnson’s determination to defeat Jeffries despite the danger involved.
 Violence, after all, was the nasty appendage to an event whose ramifications went far beyond boxing.
 Consider the grandiloquence of Christian Socialist Reverdy Ransom, who stated that “the greatest marathon race of the ages is about to begin between the white race and the darkest races of mankind.
 What Jack Johnson seeks to do to Jeffries in the roped arena will be the ambition of negroes in every domain of human endeavor.”

-Because Jeffries had retired undefeated and had not actually ‘lost’ his heavyweight title, many felt he remained the true champion.
-Almost 35-years-old, and having not stepped through the ropes in six years, he weighed close to three hundred pounds.
-Despite this, Jeffries was besieged by media and fans to leave his California alfalfa farm and wrestle the title away from its black holder.
-Initially hesitant, the man they called “The Boilermaker” was persuaded to sign on by the fight’s promoter, Tex Rickard, who guaranteed the winner two thirds of a colossal $101,000 purse.
-There were, of course, other social pressures that prompted Jeffries’s comeback, which the former champion articulated unambiguously: “That portion of the white race that has been looking at me to defend its athletic supremacy may feel assured that I am fit to do my very best.”
+Because Jeffries had retired undefeated, many felt he remained the true champion.
+Almost 35-years-old, and having not stepped through the ropes in six years, he now weighed close to three hundred pounds.
+Despite this, Jeffries was besieged by media and fans to leave his California alfalfa farm and take the title away from its black holder.
+Initially hesitant, the fighter they called “The Boilermaker” was persuaded to come back by Tex Rickard, who guaranteed the winner two thirds of a colossal $101,000 purse.
+There were, of course, other social pressures encouraging Jeffries’ return, which the former champion articulated unambiguously: “That portion of the white race that has been looking at me to defend its athletic supremacy may feel assured that I am fit to do my very best.”